silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 ### Installing Webpack and Laravel Mix

-You'll need to have a recent versions of [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) for this build chain to work.
-We recommend Node `v7.x` or later and NPM `v4.x` or later.
+You'll need to have a recent versions of [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) for this build chain to work.
+We recommend Node `v7.x` or later and npm `v4.x` or later.
 You can check which version you have by running `node -v` and `npm version`.

-Once you have NPM installed, you can install the required package dependencies for the theme:
+Once you have npm installed, you can install the required package dependencies for the theme:

 ```
 cd themes/starter